 Where to Find Orioles

 When you’re birding and looking for these beautiful orange birds of North America, look at the crowns of treetops, where you can often find them singing their cheerful songs.
+If you want some lower cost options that will help you spot orioles, check out these budget friendly binoculars for bird watching by clicking here.

+You usually won’t encounter an oriole nest deep in a forest.
 These birds build hanging nests located in large mature trees near farm fields, yards, or parks.
 They can also build a nest in open areas.
-You usually won’t encounter an oriole nest deep in a forest.

 The Baltimore oriole’s song is very loud.
 It sounds somewhat like the robin’s song; however, the song has harsh call notes.